 ADULT CATS NEED LOVING HOMES TOO!!

-BRRR.
-Cold weather is fast approaching, so what better way to warm your heart (and your lap) than adopting a deserving kitty!!
+What better way to warm your heart and add some joy to your home than adopting a deserving kitty!!
 A deserving, loving cat looking for new place to call their own is a great way to add warmth to your life year round.
 Considering that the little kitten stage lasts only a short time, while the relationship over the lifetime of a cat can be 10 to 15 years or longer, you don't miss out on much by looking at our adult and juvenile cats.
 We typically have a large number of adult and young adult cats available for adoption, most of whom are growing up in foster care.
 While many of these animals are wonderful pets, most people only want little cuddly kittens.
 Unfortunately, the number of available adult cats far exceeds the demand for these pets.
 We get calls daily about nice young adult cats that need help, yet we are often unable to help because we are full with cats ourselves.
 If you are a cat lover and can find a place in your home and heart to add a new family member in the form of an adult cat (or two!), please consider doing so!!!!
 We have many kitties waiting in foster care for their new home!.

 Top Dog Rescue Group is in need of foster homes!
 We need foster homes for dogs, cats, puppies, and kittens.
 The more foster homes we have, the more animals we are able to rescue!
 So, if you are interested in fostering a homeless, loving animal...please contact us!!
 Contact: firstname.lastname@example.org; 248-680-1426